Club-INTech/TechTheTurf-LowLevel/README.md

 	- `main_action` for the main robot's actuators controller pico.
 	- `paminable` for the PAMInable pico.
 	- `pamiserable` for the PAMIsérable pico.
+	- `pamigami` for the PAMIGAMI pico, full LL, no HL, done in a night, quite bad.

 ## How do you compile it ?